sbhmajum369/sbhmajum369/README.md

-- 👋 Hi, I’m Subra, a Research Engineer.
+- 👋 Hi, I’m Subra.
-- 👀 I’m interested in Applied projects, specially in Artificial Intelligence domain.
+- 👀 I’m a Machine Learning Software Developer.
-- 💞️ I’m looking to collaborate on Applied Software Projects.
+- 💞️ I’m open to collaborate on Applied Software Projects.
 Better, if on AI.
 - 📫 Reach me at majum.subh@gmail.com.

 <!---